shango/opsis-slate/readme.md

 # Opsis Slate - After Effects Comp Duration Manager with Slate Generator

-A tool for managing composition durations and automatically generating slate frames in templated After Effects projects.
+A tool for managing composition durations and automatically generating a slate frame in templated After Effects projects.

 ## Installation